Frank Altmann | Fraunhofer CAM | Germany

 Dr. Guillaume Audoit | CEA Leti | France

 Guillaume Audoit graduated from the French national school of chemistry in Montpellier in 2002 with a degree in material chemistry and get is PhD in material science from the University College Cork, Ireland in 2005.
 He has been working in the field of TEM/STEM analysis and related sample preparation by FIB and conventional method since 2006, starting in the industrial field for 4 years before taking a permanent research position at CEA Leti in 2010.
 He is currently the head of the sample preparation group at the nano-characterization center at CEA Leti in Grenoble, France.
 His experience includes FIB developments for preparing TEM and Atom Probe needle sample as well as PlasmaFIB developments for X-ray tomography sample preparation.
-He is now a co-organizer of the European FIB User Group (EFUG).
+He is a co-organizer of the European FIB User Group (EFUG) since 2016.

 Dr. Petr Bábor | CEITEC, IPE Brno University of Technology | Czech Republic